Game Theoretic Liquidity Provisioning in Concentrated Liquidity Market Makers: Related Work

 \paragraph*{Analyzing profitable LP investment strategies}

-Prior work has considered optimal investment strategies for a single LP on Uniswap v2 \cite{capponi2021adoption}.
-Capponi \emph{et al.} \cite{capponi2021adoption} argue that under a simple model, when price is too volatile or trading is not profitable enough, LPs are incentivized to not invest \emph{any} liquidity.
+Prior work has considered optimal liquidity provision for a single LP \cite{capponi2021adoption,cartea2024decentralized,cartea2024decentralized}.
+For example, Capponi \emph{et al.} \cite{capponi2021adoption} argue that under a simple model, when price is too volatile or trading is not profitable enough, LPs are incentivized to not invest \emph{any} liquidity.
 However, their predictions (e.g., LPs should not invest when prices are volatile \cite{capponi2021adoption}) do not hold true in practice \cite{heimbach2021behavior}.
+Milionis \emph{et al.} \cite{milionis2023myersonian} analyze a Myersonian model of traders and a monopolistic liquidity provider to determine the optimal AMM structure for a profit-maximizing market maker.

-A large body of literature discusses liquidity provision of LPs on AMMs by focusing on a single LP's choice of concentrated liquidity interval.
+Another body of literature discusses liquidity provision of LPs specifically in CLMMs by focusing on a single LP's choice of concentrated liquidity interval.
 In \cite{Goyal23}, a framework is proposed to analyse how liquidity provision changes with changing asset price mean and volatility.
 In \cite{Fan2022}, the authors develop a model for LP profits and losses that incorporates profits from fees accrued by traders as well as impermanent losses due to price deviation.
 Their formulation, like ours, assumes that the fees received by LPs do not depend on the total liquidity of all LPs.
 They formulate the liquidity allocation problem as a convex stochastic optimization, and use it to study contract design in Uniswap v3.
 Heimbach et al. \cite{Heimbach2023} also formalize the same problem and strategy analysis in a Black-Scholes stochastic market model.

-To our knowledge, no existing work on AMM investment strategies models both: (1) agents with a limited investment capacity (i.e., budget) and (2) the complex strategy space of concentrated liquidity, in which liquidity provisions for different price intervals can differ \cite{Frtisch23}.
+To our knowledge, no existing work on AMM liquidity provision models all of: (1) agents with a limited investment capacity (i.e., budget), (2) the complex strategy space of concentrated liquidity, in which liquidity provisions for different price intervals can differ \cite{Frtisch23}, and (3) competition between LPs.

 \paragraph*{Relation to network resource management} Our game model is similar to resource allocation problems dealing with user heterogeneity and congestion management in networks \cite{kelly98,johari2004}.
 In \cite{kelly98}, Kelly proposed a market mechanism in which each user submits a bid to the network operator, then the network operator determines the price of resources after collecting all bids and allocates resources to each user in proportion to their bid.
 The aim of these mechanisms is to establish a resource-sharing mechanism with non-cooperative users in order to maximize social welfare while keeping users' utilities private.
 Starting with the seminal work of \cite{johari2004}, a series of papers studied the existence and uniqueness of pure Nash equilibria of the induced games \cite{832485,8766145} and calculated their inefficiency using the price of anarchy \cite{johari2004}.